-A critical evaluation of selected examples of the world's major economic systems and comparison of these systems on the basis of industrial production, agricultural exchange, credit and banking, income distribution, the status of labor, and international trade.
-Prerequisites: ECO 2013, ECO 2023 or ECP 2300
+A critical evaluation of selected examples of the world's major economic systems and comparison of these systems on the basis of industrial production, agricultural

 ECO 4622 (formerly ECO 405) Economic History of the United States II

 A study of industrial progress from the Civil War to the present time, integrating economic and historical forces in influencing the social and political development of the United States.
 Prerequisites: ECO 2013, ECO 2023 or ECP 2300.